 American, b.
 1944

-Lives and works in San Francisco, California
+Lives and works in the San Francisco Bay Area, California

-Pioneering Bay Area artist Mike Henderson is guided by an openness and responsiveness to painting’s potential, rather than working from preconceived plans, believing that the medium “comes from the ground, through you and out you.”
-Working with a palette knife as much as a brush, his rough-hewn canvases testify to the physicality of his approach and his visceral relationship to material and surface.
-Henderson’s lived experiences, conversations he has heard, and places he has visited —those moments that “stick in your retinas”—are all conjured up and manifested in his work through through texture, form and color.
+Henderson’s early figurative paintings reveal his experiences with racism and politics, as well as the eclectic artists and musicians in mid-century San Francisco.
+Since the 1980s, he has become known for abstract, highly gestural paintings that demonstrate a palpable connection to post-war abstraction and a defining instinct for improvisation.
+Working with a palette knife as much as a brush, his tactile canvases testify to the physicality of his approach and his visceral relationship to material and surface.
+Henderson’s lived experiences, conversations he has heard, and places he has visited —those moments that “stick to your retinas”—are all conjured up and manifested in his work through texture, form, and color.